Skip to content

 ctx.Query("size") // "20"

-ctx.Query("missing") // "" (Empty string if missing)
+ctx.Query("missing") // "" (returns empty string if missing)

 Bind()

-Binds HTTP body to a struct.
+Binds the HTTP body to a struct.

 go